 A disadvantage of used hammered precious metals as a base for your gold threads is that they are very expensive.
 Furthermore, when you work them into the garment, that garment becomes quite heavy.
 To overcome the first problem, gilt threads were introduced.
 This means that you use a more base metal such as silver or copper and you adhere a very thin layer of gold to it.
 This reduces the cost.
 But you are still left with the weight issue.
 In comes the invention of hammering the metal into even tinner sheets, cutting them into strips and adhering these strips onto animal gut or plant material such as mulberry paper.
 The combined material is then wrapped around a yarn core by means of spinning.
-These threads would have been comparable to today's Japanese Threads and Passing Threads.
+These threads would have been comparable to today's Japanese Threads.

 When and where were these new metal threads invented?
 Unfortunately, the exact origin and time are unknown, but a pure gold strip likely wound around a fibrous core (not survived as it was a cremation) has been found in a Roman grave of a young woman in Cadiz, Spain.
 The tiny dimensions of the gold strip are mind-boggling: 0.2 mm wide and only 3.6 microns thick.